 Take a scenic 4 or 6 mile loop (depending on whether you cross at the Hawthorne Bridge for the shorter route or the Tilikum Crossing for the longer route) along the shores of the Willamette River.
 Pedestrians, joggers, and bicyclists all share the walkway that includes a moored portion that moves up and down with the water level.
 You may cross the Steel Bridge (black bridge in photo) next to a moving train.
 The Tilikum Crossing Bridge allows bikes, pedestrians, buses, streetcars, and MAX trains but no cars.

 Rent a bike from any of the 100 BikeTown stations around town.

 Take a seat on Portland Streetcar and view Portland through the window.
 It is a fun and easy way to explore.
 One can’t get lost since the 3 routes are all continuous loops.
-Portland Streetcar travels from NW, through The Pearl, and downtown to South Waterfront.
-One route takes travelers across The Tilikum Crossing to the eastside.
+Portland Streetcar travels from NW Portland, through The Pearl, and downtown to South Waterfront.
+One route takes travelers across the The Tilikum Bridge to Portland’s Eastside.